 - develop the competencies of teachers to ensure wellbeing and health, - provide learning scenarios and materials to include well-being across subjects, - create a unique open exchange platform to allow competency development and collaboration across Europe.

-This report will present the tentative developments on the competency model / framework for the Positive Learn project.
-The competency model will be validated and improved during the project - this document shows the current version of the competency model.
+This report presents the finalized competency model for the POSITIVE LEARN project.
+The model was validated and refined during the project, and this document showcases the final version.

 1 INTRODUCTION